NoLifeJustCode/HospitalApi/Readme.md

  1.make sure 'pwd' is project directory
  2.use 'npm install' to install all dependencies needed for the project to execute without errors 3.use 'npm start' to start the server
- 4.use 'npm test' to test the server with predefined tests
+ 3. use 'npm start "test"' to start the test server 4.use 'npm test' to test the server with predefined tests